 • Power capacity: No standard measure, since thin-film panels aren’t uniform in size, but generally less output than crystalline panels

-Beyond sunlight exposure and heat, the following factors can impact a solar panel’s performance.
+Beyond sunlight exposure and heat, the following factors can impact a solar panel’s performance and longevity.

 Our Conclusion

 Monocrystalline solar panels are the best option for residential solar panel systems.
 Though more expensive than polycrystalline panels, monocrystalline panels perform better and last longer.
-This means that despite the higher cost, monocrystalline panels’ increased efficiency and power output may actually save you more money on electricity bills over time.
+This means that despite the higher cost, the increased efficiency and power output of mono panels may actually save you more money on electricity bills over time.
+Despite this, the majority of our survey takers chose polycrystalline panels—48% in fact.
+Roughly 29% chose monocrystalline panels, and 18% purchased thin-film.
+This is likely due to prioritizing upfront costs over long-term return on investment.

-Polycrystalline panels are still a practical option for those who want to switch to solar but can’t afford higher priced monocrystalline panels.
-Keep in mind that if aesthetics is important to you, polycrystalline panels are the most noticeable on your roof.
+Polycrystalline panels are still a practical option for those who want to switch to renewable energy but can’t afford monocrystalline panels.
+Keep in mind that if you are worried about aesthetics, polycrystalline panels are the most noticeable of the rooftop solar options.
+There are also less common rooftop solar options that you may want to consider, such as solar shingles.

 Get Estimates from Solar Experts in Your Area